SuperDARN/DDWG/policies_procedures.md

 Gap resolution is an important part of the data management process, it closes the loop to verify that all data produced at the radar sites reaches a data mirror where it is accessible by the community.
 Gap resolution refers to the periodic human-involved act of categorizing any gaps in level 1 data across all SuperDARN radars.
-Normally this should be done on an annual basis.
+Normally this should be done on a semi-annual basis.
 The procedure is:
 1. A member of the DDWG will generate a list of nominal level 1 data files that are not available on any of the official SuperDARN data repositories.
 1. The lists of data gaps are sent to the DDWG members who are responsible for those radars.